 Many people have elbow bursitis without knowing they do.
 The swelling may go unnoticed because the back of the elbow is difficult to see.
 In addition, the skin over the elbow is loose, so swelling may not cause discomfort.

 The longer inflammation is present, the more likely swelling will be accompanied by other symptoms.
 Recognizing and treating symptoms early can prevent bursitis from recurring and becoming chronic.

 Symptoms of elbow bursitis include:

 Normally the olecranon bursa is flat.
 An inflamed olecranon bursa swells up with fluid, and this enlargement can be felt and seen through the skin.
-An olecranon bursa can swell to 6 or 7 cm long by 2.5 cm wide,2 resulting in an obvious bump.
+An olecranon bursa can swell to 6 or 7 cm long by 2.5 cm wide,1 resulting in an obvious bump.

-- Pain.
 Initially, the swelling may not be accompanied by pain, and some people with elbow bursitis never experience any pain.
-However, as the olecranon bursa swells larger and larger it may cause pain or discomfort, particularly during extreme bending or straightening.
+However, as the olecranon bursa swells larger and larger it may cause aching pain or discomfort, particularly during extreme bending or straightening.

 Elbow bursitis usually does not limit joint movement.
-In more severe cases the swollen bursa may make it difficult to completely straighten or extremely flex the elbow.
+In more severe cases, the swollen bursa may make it difficult to completely straighten or extremely flex the elbow.

-Septic bursitis warrants prompt medical care to treat the infection, so it is advisable to go to the doctor if there is any concern that one’s elbow bursitis may be infected.
+Septic bursitis warrants prompt medical care to treat the infection, so it is advisable to see a doctor if there is any concern that one’s elbow bursitis may be infected.